React Hooks: Complete Guide to All 17 Built-in Hooks With Practical Examples (2026)

 When should I use useMemo vs useCallback?

-Can I create my own React Hooks?
+Can I create my own custom React Hooks?

 What are the rules of React Hooks?